microsoft/aici/aicirt/README.md

 - dotted arrow from A to B indicates that A sends requests to B (and gets responses)
 - solid arrow from A to B indicates that A spawns (forks) B
 - `spawner` is a special process, forked from `aicirt` at the beginning;
-  for every user requests it spawns a top-level constraint VM and a `common state` process for handling shared state between all VMs for that request (all VMs for that user request can talk to the `common state` process)
+  for every user requests it spawns a process for top-level controller and a `common state` process for handling shared state between all controller instances for that request (they can talk to the `common state` process)
 - the top-level constraint can spawn more constraints, which can spawn yet more;
   `aicirt` has a direct connection to all these constraints though